dlouise64/dear-diary/README.md

 #Dear Diary#

-Dear Diary is a simple bloging tool.
+Dear Diary is a simple blog.

 Create a user, add email, password, first name and last name